williemomz/fly-events-inc/README.md

 # fly-events-inc
-Schedule, manage and find events
+Schedule, manage and find events.

 Concept implemented in React Native

 After cloning the project: